chrisbuerginrogers/ME35_21/README.md

 # ME35_21
 This has the LabVIEW (and example) code for Robotics class in 2021.
-To use this you will need to install Python3 on your machine and a few libraries
+To use this you will need to install Python3 of the same bitness as the LabVIEW install on your machine and a few libraries
   1. pip3 install pyserial

 There are a few useful things in this code: